yen9516562009/GIS-Projects/Tech2/README.md

 ### Questions
 * `How to determine the downsample spatial resolution for SDG product?`
 * `The result of this project is the monthly average surface water temperature over time.
 Need to verify the default layer that loaded by rasterio is the band 1: Daytime Land Surface Temperature (LST_Day_1km).
-If it is, the unit of surface water temperature may need to convert to Celcius or Fahrenheit for interpretation purpose`
+If it is, the unit of surface water temperature may need to convert to Celcius or Fahrenheit for better interpretation purpose.`

 ### Notes
 * `Julian days 121 - 151 in leap years covers the end of April and most of May.
 However in regular years, it ocvers the entire May.
 Check out Julian Days Calendar here:` [Julian Days Calendar](https://ltdr.modaps.eosdis.nasa.gov/browse/calendar.html)